 2. Optimizely: Master Your Next Website Redesign

-Right from the get go, Optimizely draws in readers through sheer visual allure.
+Right from the get-go, Optimizely draws in readers through sheer visual allure.
 Opting for a design that features geometric shapes and near-pastel colors, Optimizely walks through the ins and outs of website redesigns.

 Considering how many technical SEO and web dev components go into a redesign, they’re often quite expensive and left to the expertise of agencies.
 And that’s why this eBook’s title matters, specifically the word “master.”

-This step-by-step guide highlights the interplay of setting goals, collecting analytics data, developing a visual identify, creating content and QA testing wireframes.
+This step-by-step guide highlights the interplay of setting goals, collecting analytics data, developing a visual identity, creating content and QA testing wireframes.
 It also integrates use cases into its narrative to drive home the point of adhering to the guidance Optimizely provides.